-Writing while listening to Erla Karlsdottir, along with her community choir, rehearsing for the Misa Criolla in Reykjavik.
+Writing while listening to Erla Karlsdottir and her community choir rehearsing in Reykjavik.

 I finished the first draft of the second novel in May.
 I enjoyed reading and being interviewed.
 Then, with summer, came the idea and opportunity to move again.
 Now fall is gifting me with an international community of writers.